-.
-This tennis game does not have any other notable tennis stars to note but features many game play options like practice, tournament and skins tournament that makes this game unique from other tennis games before it came out.
+Andre Agassi stars in his first tennis game that came out for the SMS, SNES, Genesis and Game Gear.
+This tennis game does not have any other notable tennis stars to note but features many game play options like practice, tournament and skins tournament that makes this game unique from other tennis games before it.

 The game uses the same rules of tennis that is played today.
-A player must get 40 points to win a game, 6 games to win a set and win 2 sets out of the 3 to finish the full match.
-The game allows you to play either singles or doubles in either tournament or skins tournament.
-You can even select what court surface to play on like grass, clay, hard or indoor.
-After you select a type of game, you will have a choice of any of these players:
+A player must get over 40 points to win a game, 6 games to win a set and win 2 sets out of the 3 to finish the full match.
+The game allows the player to play either singles or doubles in either tournament or skins tournament.
+They can even select what court surface to play on like grass, clay, hard or indoor.
+After the player selects a type of game, they will have a choice of any of these players: